Glasgow graduation ceremonies

 Transnational and partner graduation ceremonies

-For details of each programme graduating, download the full Summer Schedule Glasgow 2018 in PDF format.
+For details of each programme graduating, download the full Winter Schedule Glasgow 2018 in PDF format.

 Graduation dates are normally confirmed 5 years in advance and will not normally be changed at short notice.
 However, in the unlikely event that the graduation ceremony be postponed or cancelled for any reason, the University will endeavour to communicate this on its website and by contacting attending students.
 Under no circumstances shall the University be liable for any actual or alleged loss by the ticket holder or another arising from the cancellation or postponement of the event; this includes but is not limited to travel, accommodation and subsistence costs or any loss of business or earnings.

 Gowns can be collected from 8:30am for 11am ceremonies and from 11am for 3:15pm ceremonies on Campus in the Hamish Wood building - Room W010B.
 You must collect your gown before making your way to the Glasgow Royal Concert Hall (GRCH).
 Once there, you must register your attendance in the Exhibition Area, where you will be allocated your own seat – you must sit in the seat allocated to you throughout the ceremony.
 You must be at the Exhibition area at 9:30am for 11am ceremonies and 1:45pm for 3:15pm ceremonies.

 After registration you are free to meet up with your family and friends within GRCH.
 You must not, however, leave the venue after you have registered your attendance.
 The official graduation photographers are available before and after each ceremony in the Strathclyde Suite at GRCH.

 Announcements will be made frequently to confirm when both you and your guests are to be seated.
 You must take your seat in the Auditorium at least 30 minutes before the ceremony starts: 10:30am for morning ceremonies and 2:45pm for afternoon ceremonies.